 - Monitored and evaluated the adequacy and effectiveness of all the Company's policies, procedures and safeguards, both with the Internal Control System (ICS) and with the assessment and management of risks related to financial reporting. - Examined and evaluated the findings as well as the recommendations of both the internal auditors and the Statutory Auditors who carried out the Statutory Audit and assessment of Internal Audit System, and the measures taken in this context. - Briefed the Board on the above. - Reviewed the management of the company's principal risks and uncertainties and their periodic review.
-In this context, it assessed the methods used by the company to identify and monitor risks, address the main ones through the Internal Control System and the IAD and disclose them in the published financial information in a proper manner. - Within the framework of the responsibility assigned to the Committee, through the Internal Control System (ICS) Evaluation Policy established by the Board of Directors and as provided for by the relevant procedure, the Committee arranged for the evaluation of the ICS of the Company and its subsidiaries, with a reporting date of 31 December 2022, by an external assessor, in accordance with the current Legislative and Regulatory Framework.
+In this context, it assessed the methods used by the company to identify and monitor risks, address the main ones through the Internal Control System and the IAD and disclose them in the published financial information in a proper manner. - Completed its work on the assessment of the Internal Control System (ICS) of the Company and its subsidiaries, with a reporting date of 31 December 2022, by an external assessor, in accordance with the current Legislative and Regulatory Framework and the Internal Control System Assessment Policy established by the BoD.
+As required by the relevant procedure, the Committee submitted to the Hellenic Capital Market Commission the summary of the "Report on the Results of the Assessment of the Internal Control System to the Board of Directors and the Audit Committee".